 Minimizes Urinary Tract Infections

-This is the percentage of patients that sustained a urinary tract infection.
-Urinary tract infections are routinely associated with worse hygiene protocols.
-Better hygiene protocols limits the number of UTI's sustained by residents in a nursing home.
-Note that this datapoint is affected by by the fact that nursing homes have incongruent reporting standards for infections.
+This is the percent of patients who suffered from a urinary tract infection.
+Urinary tract infections are routinely caused by lower quality nursing care.
+Better hygiene protocols minimizes the number of UTI's sustained by residents in a nursing home.
+Keep in mind that this datapoint is affected by by the fact that facilities have incongruent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication